msimecek/Speech-Training-Pipeline/README.md

  ![Submit Logic App](_images/submit-la.png)

  When called from the specified endpoint with given parameters, the logic app generates a URI for the items in blob storage specified with the `audioBlobLocation` and `textBlobLocation` parameters.
-The logic app then passes the URI alongside various other environement variables to the container, spinning up the process.
+The logic app then passes the URI alongside various other environment variables to the container, spinning up the process.

  *Inputs*
  ```